How much money can I send to Canada as a gift from the UK?

 We make no representations, warranties or guarantees, whether expressed or implied, that the content in the publication is accurate, complete or up to date.

-Read our handy guide to Interactive Investor foreign exchange fees for UK investors, including useful tips to avoid or minimise them.
+Read our handy guide to Interactive Investor fees and investment costs for UK investors, including account, trading, withdrawal and FX fees.